dotnet/AspNetDocs/aspnet/identity/overview/extensibility/implementing-a-custom-mysql-aspnet-identity-storage-provider.md

 If needed, install either [Visual Studio Express 2013 for Web](https://go.microsoft.com/fwlink/?LinkId=299058) or [Visual Studio 2013](https://go.microsoft.com/fwlink/?LinkId=306566) with Update 2.

-### Download the ASP.NET.Identity.MySQL project from CodePlex
+### Download the ASP.NET.Identity.MySQL project from GitHub

-1. Browse to the repository URL at [AspNet.Identity.MySQL (CodePlex)](https://aspnet.codeplex.com/SourceControl/latest#Samples/Identity/AspNet.Identity.MySQL/).
+1. Browse to the repository URL at [AspNet.Identity.MySQL (GitHub)](https://github.com/aspnet/samples/tree/master/samples/aspnet/Identity/AspNet.Identity.MySQL/).
 2. Download the source code.
 3. Extract the .zip file into a local folder.
 4. Open the AspNet.Identity.MySQL solution and build it.